Deborah Isaac was elected President of The American Zionist Movement at the AZM Biennial National Assembly on June 22, 2021.

 Deborah served as President of AMIT from 2011-2015, is a member of AMIT’s executive committee and has served as Treasurer and chair of the finance committee, and Regional Vice President.
 She was a founding member of the AMIT NewGen board, is a founding member of the advisory board of Midreshet AMIT in Jerusalem and currently oversees AMIT’s real estate assets and investments in Israel.
 Deborah was also a member of the committee that significantly revamped AMIT’s constitution and organizational structure.

 In 2009, Deborah was awarded the prestigious Herzl Award by the World Zionist Organization at the Biennial Assembly of the American Zionist Movement.

 Deborah is also a founder and steering committee member of the Westchester/Riverdale chapter of I-Shine, a volunteer-run after school program for children ages 4-13 from families contending with serious illness or death in the immediate family.

 Deborah and her husband David reside in New Rochelle, New York.
-Their children Tani & Molly, Jared, Eliana and Arielle, and granddaughters Evie and Abby are almost all now out on their own having returned to the nest during the past year and half of the COVID-19 pandemic.
+They are the parents of four grown children, Tani & Molly, Jared, Eliana & Alex and Arielle, and have two granddaughters Evie and Abby.